-The School's Safe Handling Policy is based on the provisions, definitions and guidelines given above.
-These documents and this Policy apply where a member of the staff of the School is on the premises of the School or elsewhere at a time when, as a member of its staff, s/he has lawful control or charge of the pupil concerned, for example, on a school trip.
-This policy applies to all children in the School including those in EYFS.
+These documents and this policy apply where any member of the staff of the School is on the premises of the School or elsewhere at a time when, as a member of its staff, s/he has lawful control or charge of the pupil concerned, for example, on a school trip.

-The Act and guidance address when, where and how physical force can be used to restrain pupils and also give examples of other circumstances when it is considered reasonable to have physical contact with pupils.
+The Act and guidance address when, where and how physical force can be used to restrain pupils and also give examples of other circumstances where it is considered reasonable to have physical contact with pupils.
 It is not illegal to touch a pupil.
 There are occasions when physical contact, other than reasonable force, is proper and necessary.